Bios-Marcel/stasi-blog/README.md

 }
 ```

-The date is in RFC3339 format and the following properties are optional:
+The following properties are optional:

 - `BasePath` (Needed if files aren't served at domain-root)
 - `Author` (Used for metadata/RSS)
 - `URL` (Used for metadata/RSS)
-- `Description` (Used for metadata/RSS)
+- `Description` (Used for metadata/RSS; RFC3339 format)
 - `Email` (Used for RSS)
 - `CreationDate` (Used for metadata/RSS)
 - `UtterancesRepo` (Needed for comments)